justinchiao/sql_automation/README.md

 1. Zeppelin web interface\
 Check that no blank paragraph is added at the bottom of the note.
 If one is added, remove it.
 2. upload_to_zeppelin.py\
-Add queries as .txt to queries folder. to change credentials and destination, check docstring.
+Add queries as .txt to queries folder.
+Change credentials and destination in main().
 Do not include %sql in your text.
 Running upload.py will add all queries to Zeppelin notebook specified by variable noteID.
 Use file and paragraph naming conventions described below.

 ### Convert CSV to .hyper
 convert_csv_.py
 1. Change csv file in line 63
 2. Change string in line 66 to the first column name.
 Due to unknown encoding issues the first string does not decode properly.
-4. Change hyper filename in line 69
+3. Change hyper filename in line 69.
-3. Hyper table name will be the hyper filename minus .hyper extension
+4. Hyper table name will be the hyper filename minus .hyper extension.
+5. Check that the date format in isDate() matches the date format found in the csv.

 ### Adding .hyper as datasource to Tableau
 connect_with_tableau.py
 1. Credentials, filename, and destination project can be changed in main()
 2. Append and overwrite setting can be changed in publish_datasource().
 The last line of the blocks in both if/else will be something like this: ```publish_url += "&datasourceType={0}&overwrite=false&append=true".format(file_extension)```.
-Change append and overwrite settings but setting it to true or false.
+Change append and overwrite settings by setting it to true or false.
-3. To append, there must be a datasource with the same name as the .hyper file and overwrite must be false.
+3. To append, there must be a datasource with the same name as the .hyper file in the specified project and overwrite must be false.
 4. To create a new datasource, append must be false.
 5. If a data source exists in the project, append is false, and overwrite is false, error will be raised.
 6. Both are default to false if not specified in request